 Red Cross volunteers are working across the Cascades Region in response to wildfires burning throughout the state of Oregon.

-Listed below are current Red Cross shelter or TEP (Temporary Evacuation Point) locations that are open and ready to provide service to anyone impacted by the current fires burning in Oregon.
+Listed below are current Red Cross shelter or TEP (Temporary Evacuation Point) locations that are open and ready to provide service to anyone impacted by wildfires or other disasters occurring in Oregon or SW Washington.

 Now is the time to be prepared.
 Know your evacuation levels and be Red Cross Ready.
 Build a Kit.
 Make a Plan.
 Stay Informed.
 Download our FREE Prepare!
 Guide.